nordicmicroalgae/content/how-to-contribute.md

 You simply click on Register in the top right corner of the web page.
 Please enter your e-mail and a username (your name) of your own choice.
 You will receive a temporary password in an e-mail, usually within hours.
 Sometimes it may take a few days.
 Then you choose your own password and enter your contact information.
 The normal procedure is that a person first gets rights to contribute images and videos and at a later stage the right to edit the content of taxon sheets.

+If you register you agree that your name is shown on [www.nordicmicroalgae.org](http://nordicmicroalgae.org) and that information about you is stored in the contributor database.
+Your e-mail address will not be shown to the public.
+It is your responsibility to make sure that you have the right to upload images to Nordic Microalgae.
+The creator (photographer or artist) keeps the copyright to the image.
+Please select one of the four options below when you upload images.
+Number 2 is recommended in general.

+1. Creative Commons Attribution 3.0 Unported
+2. Creative Commons Attribution-NoDerivs 3.0 Unported
+3. Creative Commons Attribution-ShareAlike 3.0 Unported
+4. Public domain

 ## Step by step guides

 How to contribute images or image library.
 (Två nya word-dokument finns här: \\winfs-proj\data\proj\havgem\Lifewatch_II_2018-\Nordic_microalgae.
 När de är kollade kan de bli pdf:er.)
 [Download pdf](http://downloads.nordicmicroalgae.org/nordic_microalgae_guide_for_contriburs.pdf)